Muohamedsalem/DeepSeek-The-Companion/docs/arabic-interface-language-proposal-en.md

 ## 🎯 The Core Problem
 Currently, the DeepSeek platform suffers from a critical gap:
 1.  **Incomplete Localization:** The platform lacks Arabic as an official interface language, despite having a language option.
 This contradiction alienates Arabic-speaking users.
-2.  **Global Impact:** Neglecting RTL languages affects not only Arabic but also Persian (80+ million speakers) and Hebrew, causing users to migrate to competitors.
+2.  **Global Impact:** Neglecting RTL languages affects not only Arabic but also Persian (80+ million speakers) , causing users to migrate to competitors.

 ## 💡 Proposed Solution: The Full Localization Package
 A three-phase integrated package: